cheshirekate8/queen-of-sauce-updated/README.md

   RecipeIngredients Routes
     NONE => RecipeIngredients are unique in that they are game logic that cannot be edited by user AND are read on Recipes Remove all post functionality from starter (schema, crud, pages)
-- Day 5: Simple CSS to get the ball rolling
+- Day 5: Simple CSS to get the ball rolling and break github Oauth

 To Do
+  Redo GithubOauth and add Gmail Oauth!
   Prisma Validation
   Protected Routes
     Ingredient